-In Dry Cast resin transformers, spiral wound tubes made of DMD, Nomex® and Mylar® are used to insulate the tie rods.
+In Dry Cast resin transformers, spiral wound tubes made of DMD, Nomex® and Mylar® are used to protect and insulate the tie rods.

 In all types of transformer manufacturing it is important to insulate electrically the tie rods that keep the packs of laminated steel compressed, so that induced electric currents are not generated in the tie rods themselves.